SOliv1/ms-4-kuk-marketing/README.md

 1. The whole website code was copied from conception to completion and NOT Cloned.
 Each page was copied and modified to suit the purposes of my website,
     from the *Code Institue(C. I.) Fullstack final e-commerce website*.
-    Other ideas and layouts came from my previous milestones:- Cook Corner(3)
+    Other ideas and layouts came from my previous projects:- Thorin and Company (practical python module)
      and
-     Procol Harum(1) which in turn were also based on the excellent C. I. mini projects and websites which I acknowledge in  my previous merits and acknowledgements.
+     Procol Harum(Milestone-1) which in turn were also based on the excellent C. I. mini projects and websites which      I acknowledge in  my previous merits and acknowledgements and
-     Thorin and Company and
-     Putting it altogether mini projects.
+     Putting it altogether (mini project Practical Python).
      And product information:
-     Boutique Ado and Kagglec.om
+     Boutique Ado and Kagglec.com
      And  `http://Spectator.co.uk`
      and colour red touches and buttons-colour-scheme: #d30037;